sarabala1979/argo-wf-ocm-multicluster/addons/hub/status_sync/README.md

 # Argo Workflow Status Sync Add-on
-By applying this add-on to your OCM hub cluster, the Argo Workflow status will automatically be sync back from `managed` (`spoke`) clusters to `hub` cluster.
+By applying this add-on to your OCM hub cluster, the Argo Workflow status will automatically be synced back from `managed` (`spoke`) clusters to `hub` cluster.

 There are two components: